 9. If you would like to explore the data in more detail, click on the blue ‘expand’ button in the pop-up window.
 This will open up a graph along the bottom of the screen, and will add an entry to the left-hand legend panel.
 If you want to download the data within the time series, click on the blue down arrow in the pop-up window.

 10. If you hover your cursor over the graph that opens at the bottom of the page, a pop-up window will show you the values of the graph at each observation time step.
-Note that the graph draws a straight line between subsequent observations; you can see where valid observations actually exist by hovering your cursor over the graph and moving forwards and backwards in time.
+Note that the graph draws a straight line between subsequent observations; dots are plotted where valid observations actually exist.

 11. There are two time series available for each waterbody, which can be seen in the legend panel on the left-hand side once a waterbody has been selected, and the time series expanded: